By dentist Dr. Richard Mitchell

 For example, a single-tooth gap that is only 5-6mm wide, with only 8mm vertical depth of bone.
 This is MUCH TOO SMALL for a normal implant!
 A conventional dental implant usually needs AT LEAST 7mm of a gap, and more than 10mm of vertical depth IN SOLID BONE.

 If the gap width is LESS than 7mm, then the implant may be VERY CLOSE to the roots of the adjacent teeth - and possibly cause damage to the roots, leading to LOSING THE ADJACENT TEETH down the road.

 SO, mini dental implants are GREAT for those tooth gaps that are a little too small for conventional dental implants.

-In some situations, they can be used as an alternative option to conventional implants.
-Mini implants are approximately the shape and size of a wooden toothpick, but they are only about one centimeter long.
+In these situations, they can be used as an alternative option to conventional implants.
+Mini implants are approximately the shape and size of a wooden toothpick, but they are only about 10mm to 15mm long, less than an inch.
 As far as I am aware, all mini implants are made of titanium, like normal implants.

 There are specific advantages and disadvantages with mini implants.
 Let's take a look at the advantages first!

 They are less expensive for the dentist to buy.